 Keep in mind that all 401(k) providers need a few months/weeks of notice to help you hit these deadlines (due to the nature of pay periods), so make sure to be extra safe and get the ball rolling well in advance of these dates!
 You can sign up to talk to Human Interest here:

-October 1st: Deadline for existing plans that are establishing a safe harbor 401(k) plan for the following calendar year
+October 1st: October 1st is the deadline to launch a new safe harbor 401(k) plan for the current calendar year.

 January 1st: Date on which new safe harbor 401(k) plans can take effect